Gerassim/symfony-docker/README.md

 # Symfony docker container for development and fun
 ## General explanation
+This little helper will manage creation of local development env with docker.
+It includes php-fpm, nginx and mysql containers.
+Feel free to add or remove any containers you want.

-I use this as a gitmodule to my main project, but you can just download this as zip file and place in your existing symfony project, or empty directory and create fresh project as explained below.
+I use this as a gitmodule to my main project, but you can just download this as zip file and extract in your existing symfony project, or empty directory and create fresh project as explained below.
 ## Getting started
 Before getting up ensure that you have `docker` and `docker-compose` installed in your system.

 If this is existing project just run `./config.sh`, it will create `.env` file for you with you user, so no issues with rights for files created inside container.